-- (1) Represents the grant date fair value of awards computed in accordance with FASB ASC Topic 718.
+(1) Represents the grant date fair value of awards computed in accordance with FASB ASC Topic 718.
 The Company will recognize this share-based compensation expense over the relevant vesting period.
-For additional information regarding assumptions underlying the valuation of equity awards and the calculation method, please refer to Note 8 to our consolidated financial statements, which are contained in our Annual Report to Shareholders, filed with the SEC as Exhibit 13 to our 2017 Annual Report on Form 10-K. - (2) Mr. Darnell resigned from the Board effective March 13, 2018. - (3) Includes \$50,000 for service as Chair of the Audit and Compensation Committees, and \$8,350 as a member of a special committee assignment authorized by the Board, which ended on May 31, 2017. - (4) Represents fee as a member of a special committee assignment authorized by the Board, which ended on May 31, 2017.
-Mr. Fedrizzi's term as a director ended at the 2017 annual meeting. - (5) Represents fee for service as Chair of the Nominating & Governance Committee.
+For additional information regarding assumptions underlying the valuation of equity awards and the calculation method, please refer to Note 9 to our consolidated financial statements, which are contained in our Annual Report to Shareholders, filed with the SEC as Exhibit 13 to our 2018 Annual Report on Form 10-K.

+(2) Includes \$55,000 for service as Chair of the Audit, Compensation, and Nominating & Governance Committees.
+Dr. Dickins assumed the role of Chair of the Nominating & Governance Committee on March 19, 2018.